deepakmkoshy/Flash-Chat-App/README.md

 * Refactor the code
 * Add server timestamp
-* Longpresses audio rec like in whatsapp
 * Use provider for managing state
 * Multiple users with separate chat channels
 * Voice/Video call with Agora
 * Already logged in to homepage

+## Done

+* Longpresses audio rec like in whatsapp

+## Refactoring in progress

+Separated the wave widget into separate file in components(Needs some refactoring within, check back later)